Google Product Search and Learning about New Product Lines

 In such a query form, one or more terms [B] may indicate a brand that is a known brand within a list of known product brands, and one or more terms [A] may indicate attributes that are known attributes of the category.
 One or more unknown terms [PL] may then be identified as a potential new product line.
 Such an identification may be strengthened where [PL] is in a form associated with product lines.
 The identification may also be strengthened where [PL] is found with brand [B] frequently over time within various product queries.
 The identification may be further strengthened where the terms [PL] are infrequently, or never, found with brands other than the brand [B] throughout many product queries over time.

-A metric is calculated by comparing what might be the attributes of products from a new product line, with attributes of a actual product line associated with a brand.
+A metric is calculated by comparing what might be the attributes of products from a new product line, with attributes of an actual product line associated with a brand.

 This metric may consider the number of unique product queries containing the terms [PL] having the correct structure and/or category along with the extent to which [B] dominates among every query that has a brand preceding [PL].